HNC in Electrical and Electronic Engineering (Pearson)

 ● Royal Aeronautical Society (RAeS).

-By aligning to professional body competency standards, content and assessment supports learners to develop as professional practitioners for the future.
-This adds value for learners by offering them access to continuing professional development.
+By aligning to professional body competency standards, content and assessment supports students to develop as professional practitioners for the future.
+This adds value for students by offering them access to continuing professional development.

 Tutor support during your HNC